samuelcouch/clarifai-go/apinext/design/api-specification.md

 It might be cool to be able to somehow annotate the swagger api spec with feature flags, and then be able to serve a different version that includes all and only those endpoints / features that are enabled for the user based on the feature flag settings.

+The swagger spec describing features enabled for Production will be served by default.
+If an auth token is provided (as it can be when the user is using Dev Hub Next and is logged in), then we can serve the version rendered for the logged in user's enabled features.

 # Parking Lot (Deferred)

 ## User and Application Profiles API Version